syedtaha22/riscv-env-setup/README.md

   * **`veer/link.ld`**: This is the linker script.
 It defines how different sections of your compiled code (like `.text`, `.data`, etc.) are mapped into memory.
 This script is crucial for the linker to correctly arrange your program's components.
   * **`veer/whisper.json`**: This file contains configuration settings for the `whisper` simulator.
 It dictates various simulation parameters, such as memory layout, initial register values, and other hardware-specific settings.

-For a detailed explanation of the required code structure for your RISC-V projects and how `link.ld` and `whisper.json` are used, please refer to the [Code Structure Explained](code_structure.md) file.
+For a detailed explanation of the required code structure for your RISC-V projects and how `link.ld` and `whisper.json` are used, please refer to [Code Structure](https://github.com/syedtaha22/riscv-env-setup/blob/main/code_structure.md).
 Understanding these files is necessary before successfully using the build script.

 ### `build.sh` Usage